DML offers three courses at a certificate, diploma, BA or MA level for Bible Colleges and Seminaries. These courses are as follows:

 For more information on our implementing partners, please visit the specific country page.

 Burkina Faso is a land-locked country in West Africa, with a population of approximately 20 million people.
 Approximately 60% of the population is Muslim, 19% Catholic, and 4% Protestant.
 Burkina Faso ranks at 151 out of 190 countries for the ease of doing business, according to the World Bank.

-DML has joined hands with two partners in Burkina Faso: AEAD and the Church Mission Society.
+DML has joined hands with three partners in Burkina Faso: AEAD, the Assemblies of God, and the Christian Missionary Alliance.

-To make a donation, please click here and indicate “Burkina Faso” in the comment section.
-To make an investment, please contact DML for more information.
+To make a donation, please click here and select “Burkina Faso” in the dropdown menu.

 Burundi is a land-locked country in East Africa, with a population of approximately 12 million people.
-It is one of the smallest countries in Africa and is very poor, with more than 75% of the population living below the extreme poverty level.
+It is one of the smallest countries in Africa and the poorest country in the world, with more than 75% of the population living below the extreme poverty level.
 Burundi is mostly Christian, with 62% Roman Catholic and 25% Protestant.
 Burundi ranks at 166 out of 190 countries for the ease of doing business, according to the World Bank.

 DML has joined hands with ICM Burundi to carry out the ministry of DML.
 Watch this Youtube video.

-To make a donation, please click here and indicate “Burundi” in the comment section.
-To make an investment, please contact DML for more information.
+To make a donation, please click here and select “Burundi” in the dropdown menu.

 Cameroon is a country in West Africa with a population of 23 million, with about 80% Francophone and 20% Anglophone.
 Cameroon ranks 163 out of 190 countries for the ease of doing business, according to the World Bank.
 There are significant challenges in the rate of paying taxes as well as being able to trade across borders.